YuuNishi/MyTerminal/README.md

 # MyTerminal
-A simple mini cli for showing my infos
+A simple mini cli for showing my infos(still not finished)